Propane Can Help Lessen The Effects

 Propane appliances and propane powered standby generators are a great solution.
 For those that must keep medical equipment operating, medication cold, power computers or just want to maintain life as-is, a propane generator will keep the power on in times of outages.

 At Delta Liquid Energy, we depend on our propane-powered generators to keep us working at all 10 of our locations whenever the power goes out.
 Recently, our permanently installed generator — a 38kw 3 phase unit that powers our entire building — kept us online when the electricity went out at our corporate headquarters in Paso Robles.
 Our lights, computers and Internet stayed on, so we were able to keep working and providing excellent customer service.

 Don’t Wait to Get Your Propane Generator

-During the most recent planned outages, generators were being installed at record rates and some suppliers could not keep up with the demand, so if you are planning to purchase a new propane generator, make your plans early.
+During the most recent planned outages, propane powered standby generators were being installed at record rates and some suppliers could not keep up with the demand, so if you are planning to purchase a new propane generator, make your plans early.
 If you have any questions, please contact your local Delta Liquid Energy office, CLICK HERE for contact information.

 Get rebates on a propane generator through the WPGA Generator Installation Incentive Program